Slit-Slide-Sew bijections for planar bipartite maps with prescribed degree: Bipartite maps and Eulerian trees

 \end{lemma}

-\begin{proof} Every correspondence is clear except for the black leaves of the eulerian tree and the faces of the eulerian map.
-This correspondence was noticed by Schaeffer, we remind it here.
+\begin{proof} Every correspondence is clear except for the black leaves of the balanced Eulerian tree and the faces of the Eulerian map.
+This correspondence was already noticed by Schaeffer in \cite{Sch97}, we remind it here.

-When a non-free black leaf is matched, a face is closed.
-Map this face to the leaf.
-When the free leaves are matched, two faces are closed, map the root face to the root leaf and the other to the other free leaf. \end{proof}
+Consider the closure of a balanced Eulerian tree.
+When a non-free black leaf is merged with a white leaf, a face is closed.
+Associate this face to the black leaf.
+When the two free leaves are merged together, two faces are closed, associate the outer face to the root leaf and the other face to the other free leaf. \end{proof}

-This property allows us to convert our identity to identities on eulerian trees which are easier to manipulate.